honghee-K/Library-Manager/README.md

 ## 1. Running Tests
 Before starting the application, you can verify the system by running the automated test suite.

-  **Note:** Docker must be running as integration tests use Testcontainers to manage test databases.

 ```bash
 mvn verify